Air travelers stuck in long customs lines thanks to nationwide outage

 Holy... this line at Chicago customs is UNBELIEVABLE.
 Started 15 mins ago, will note when done— Garwynn (@XDAGarwynn) January 3, 2017

-An official at the Miami International Airport told NBC 6 that the outage was impacting passengers on more than 30 international flights.
-WSB TV reported that the system was down for more than 30 minutes at the Atlanta airport.
+The outage left customers stuck in lines across the country on the final day of the holiday weekend — and airports asking for patience via their own social media accounts.
+On its Twitter account (@iflymia), Miami International Airport said, “Please be advised, @CustomsBorder outage is nationwide.
+They are working to restore.
+Thanks for your patience.”

-CBP public affairs officer Robert Brisley said the outage at the city's airport lasted about an hour from late afternoon into early evening.
-Brisley said the cause of the outage was still being evaluated.
+An official at the Miami International Airport told NBC 6 that the outage impacted passengers on more than 30 international flights.

 Comments